javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 alert( 'S\u0307\u0323' ); // Ṩ
 ```

-This provides great flexibility, but also an interesting problem: the same symbol can be visually represented with different unicode compositions.
+This provides great flexibility, but also an interesting problem: two characters may visually look the same, but be represented with different unicode compositions.

 For instance: